-- 3.2. results for patient and other customer perceptions and actions (outcomes) should be reported in item 7.2. - 3.2b(1).
-Determining dissatisfaction should be seen as more than reviewing low satisfaction scores.
-It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction. - 3.2b(2).
-Information you obtain on relative satisfaction may include comparisons with competitors; comparisons with other organizations that deliver similar health care services in a noncompetitive marketplace; or comparisons obtained through third-party surveys or surveys endorsed or required by payors, such as the - Consumer Assessment of Healthcare Providers and systems (CAHPS).
-Such information may also include information on why customers choose your competitors over you. - 3.2c.
+3.2b(1).
+High satisfaction scores does not mean absence of dissatisfaction.
+Determining customer dissatisfaction should be seen as more than reviewing low satisfaction scores.
+It should be independently determined to identify root causes and enable a systematic remedy to avoid future dissatisfaction.

+3.2b(2).
+Information you obtain on relative satisfaction may include comparisons with competitors; comparisons with other organizations that deliver similar health care services in a noncompetitive marketplace; or comparisons obtained through third-party surveys or surveys endorsed or required by payors, such as the Consumer Assessment of Healthcare Providers and systems (CAHPS).
+Such information may also include information on why customers choose your competitors over you.

+3.2c.
 Patient and other customer data and information should be used to support the overall performance reviews addressed in 4.1b.
-Voice-of-the-customer and market data and information to use might include aggregated data on complaints and, as appropriate, data and information from social media.
+Voice-ofthe-customer and market data and information to use might include aggregated data on complaints and, as appropriate, data and information from social media.
 You can present on the legal cases against your organization or specific individual cases.
 How many legal cases from the patients' or patient relatives you have against your organization for the last three years?

-Measurement, Analysis and Knowledge Management (90 pts.)
+4 Measurement, Analysis and Knowledge Management (90 pts.)

-The Measurement, ANALYSIS, and Knowledge Management category asks how your organization selects, gathers, analyzes, manages, and improves its data, information, and KNOWLEDGE ASSETS; HOW it uses review findings to improve its PERFORMANCE; and HOW it learns.
+The Measurement, ANALYSIS, and Knowledge Management category asks HOW your organization selects, gathers, analyzes, manages, and improves its data, information, and KNOWLEDGE ASSETS; HOW it uses review findings to improve its PERFORMANCE; and HOW it learns.

-4.1 Measurement, Analysis and Improvement of Organizational Performance: How do you measure, analyse and then improve organizational PERFORMANCE?
+4.1 Measurement, Analysis and Improvement of Organizational Performance: How do you measure, analyse and then improve organizational performance?
 (45 pts.)